 Selection Criteria:

-The successful nominee is decided through the main committee adjudication as the nominee who best meets or exceeds the following criteria:
+Successful nominations are decided through the main adjudication committee, and are the strongest package, that best meets or exceeds all the following criteria:

 Criterion #1: Innovation in Course/Program Development